kuerbis/Term-TablePrint-p6/README.md

 `print-table` prints the table passed with the first argument.

-    print-table( @table, %options );
+    print-table( @table, *%options );

-The first argument is an array of arrays.
+The first argument is an list of arrays.
 The first array of these arrays holds the column names.
 The following arrays are the table rows where the elements are the field values.

-As a optional second argument it can be passed a hash which holds the options.
+The following arguments set the options.

+Passing the options as a hash is deprecated.
+The support of passing the options as a hash may be removed with the next release.

 OPTIONS
 =======